Dashrath1025/Dashrath1025/README.md

 - 👋 Hi, I’m @Dashrath1025
 - 👀 I’m interested in Web development
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React JS
 - 💞️ I’m looking to collaborate on fronted developer
 - 📫 How to reach me ...